sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

-## You shouldn't have to copy and paste the token each time.
-The Dashboard application is programmed to read token from the secret mount location.
+You shouldn't have to copy and paste the token each time.
+The Dashboard application is programmed to read token from the secret mount location.:
 However currently, the default service account is mounted.
 Update the deployment to use the newly created ServiceAccount